salesforcecli/plugin-auth/messages/messages.md

 OAuth client secret of personal connected app?

-# invalidInstanceUrl
+# lightningInstanceUrl

 Invalid instance URL.
-Specify a Salesforce instance URL using the format <domainname>.salesforce.com
+It should NOT be a lightning domain.

 # accessTokenStdin